taroxd/RGSS3/README.md

 NOT READY TO USE!

-At least Ruby 2.3 is required.
+Ruby 2.3 or above is required.

 Depend on:
 * rmagick